littleadam/interviewPrep/README.md

 The project predicts thoughtful answers and guesses, thereby providing the approximate skill of the candidate

-this can replace the traditional interview setup
+this can replace the traditional interview setup and reduces the interview process cost for both the candidate and the organization